MaxAudick/SSC-2015/README.md

 ![map with data limited by two time ranges and two ship names](/mapping/Constrained.png)

 ###Linear Algebra - 07/09/2015
 I've been learning (very) basic linear algebra this week.
 I made a python file with several linear algebra-related methods, such as a gauss-jordan solver.
 The solver occassionally fails, possibly when finding infinite sets of solutions.
 I made a different file that created a noisy graph, then could find the slope of its line of best fit.
 It can also generate linear graphs (no exponential graphs) for this purpose.
+Later, I added functionality of graphing.
+This is an example graph that filters noise through the two filter methods that I added: least squares and moving average window.

 ![graph - filtering out noise through least squares and moving average window](/LinearAlgebra/NoiseFilter.png)